AshampooSystems/boden/docs/docs/guides/foundation/wrap-java-class.md

 ```

 Now that we have our class we are ready to add methods to it.
-For this we are going to use the convenience class [JavaMethod](method.md).
+For this we are going to use the convenience class `JavaMethod`.

 ```C++ hl_lines="7"
 constexpr const char kMyJavaClassName[] = "io/mycompany/MyJavaClass";